What is Spot Price?

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

 Spot Price – Contango and Backwardation

 The spot price is used by traders to determine the trend of the security or the financial product.
-This is done by analyzing the current price, the futures price, and the difference between the two which is called a basis.
+This is done by analyzing the current price, the futures price, and the difference between the two, which is called a basis.
 Under normal circumstances, one would assume that future price would be greater than the spot price.
-This is because leaving all factors aside, there is something called as time value of money.
-Simply because you have always a positive risk free rate and you simply add it to the spot price to derive other prices.
+This is because leaving all factors aside, and there is something called as time value of money.
+Simply because you always have a positive risk free rate and you simply add it to the spot price to derive other prices.
 This scenario, when the future price is greater than the spot price, is known as Contango.

 Backwardation, on the other hand, is the scenario when the future price is less than the spot price.
 Eventually, both the prices will converge on the expiry date.
 The former gives an optimistic picture of the security while the latter denotes that the security price is going south.
 Traders will look to short the security is such a scenario.

 Spot Price and Arbitrage

 The spot price for all accounting and calculation purposes is uniform across the world.
 However, there can be times when these prices differ.
 For example, let’s consider a scenario when the stock price of Google’s parent company – Alphabet, is different at NYSE and NASDAQ.
 Though unexpected, if such a scenario arises, traders will take full advantage of the same.
 They will remain long the stock where it is quoting low and short it on the exchange where it is priced higher.

 As soon as more traders try doing that, the price at both the exchange will converge and will eventually match each other.
 This situation is called arbitrage, and such opportunities are pure gold for traders, which they would never want to miss.
 In fact, because of the trader on the lookout for arbitrage, such opportunities either do not exist or exist for a very short duration.
 Thus eventually making the financial markets much more efficient.